 ACTED facilitated access to quality primary education and basic literacy/numeracy classes for 23,549 children and youth, in particular girls from remote, hard-toreach areas.
 ACTED provided supplementary education for girls to prepare for university entry exams.

-Through the Emergency Response Mechanism ACTED supported 470,904 droughtaffected communities and with agricultural interventions to restore
+affected communities and farmers with agricultural interventions to restore